Department of Civil Engineering

 The Department of Civil Engineering was established in the year 2008 with an intake of 60 students at Under Graduate level which later on was increased to 91 students in 2015 and to 180 in 2017 by AICTE, New Delhi.
 In 2015, AICTE, New Delhi approved a Post Graduate level Program with specialization in Structural Engineering with an intake of 16 students which was later on increased to 30 students in 2017.
 In the same year, another Post Graduate level Program with specialization in Transportation Engineering was approved with an intake of 18 students.

-Dr. Prabhat Kumar Giri (Professor & Head of Department)
+Dr. Manoj Kumar Tiwari (Professor & Head of Department)

 The Department of Civil Engineering at SSGI (FET), SSTC, Bhilai was established in 2008 and has continuously upgraded itself in terms of academic programs and research infrastructure, including state of the art laboratories and research facilities.
 The department attracts some of the finest and dynamic faculty members and the best of the students for its Bachelors and Masters programs.
 Students are exposed to well defined academic programs along with a host of sports, cultural and organizational activities in the vibrant and beautiful campus of SSTC.
 The presence of the state of the art experimental and computational facilities at the institute, industry interaction, and industrial training opportunities help the students to excel in their competitive professional lives.
 Our graduates and postgraduates have been selected by renowned leading national and multinational firms.
 The many achievements of our students have really made us proud!